PageRank on inhomogeneous random digraphs: Generalized PageRank

-\begin{defn} We say that the coupling of the graph and the PBT holds up to Step $k$ if the graph exploration process up to a distance $k$ from the randomly chosen vertex is identical to that of the PBT, i.e., $A_l = \hat A_l$ and $I_{|T_l|} = \hat I_{|\hat T_l|}$ for all $0 \leq l \leq k$.
+\begin{defn} We say that the coupling of the graph and the PBT holds up to Step $2k$ if the graph exploration process up to a distance $k$ from the first (root) vertex is identical to that of the PBT, i.e., $|A_m| = |\hat A_m|$ and $I_m = \hat I_m$ for all $0 \leq m \leq k$.
 Let $\tau$ be the step in the graph exploration process during which the coupling breaks. \end{defn}